alirawashdeh/cardboard-shopping-ar/README.md

 # Google Cardboard "Shopping List" Hack

 The "Shopping List" is an application created at the Code for Cardboard (#codeforcardboard) hackathon.
-See the following video for more information:
+See the following video for a demonstration:

 [![ScreenShot](https://i.ytimg.com/vi_webp/Vyf4HoYIlYM/mqdefault.webp)](https://youtu.be/Vyf4HoYIlYM)

-Note: Couldn't get access to the rear camera in Chrome on Samsung Galaxy S6, so use the Internet app instead if you're on a Galaxy phone.
+I was unable to access to the rear camera in Chrome on Samsung Galaxy S6, so use the Internet app instead if you're on a Galaxy phone.

+Also note, this is "hackathon" grade code (the lowest of the low) so use it at your peril.

 ## Running Locally